SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

   > Mysterious angry voice: Does your phone have a __dial__ on it?!
   > My colleague: Uh&hellip; yes?
-  > Mysterious angry voice: Then __use__ it!
+  > Mysterious angry voice: Then __use__ it!  (hangs up)

-  Somebody had been in the relay room at the time, and hear the relays not going gently "clacketa-clacketa", but "SLAM!
+  Somebody had been in the relay room at the time, and heard the relays not going gently "clacketa-clacketa", but "SLAM!
 SLAM!".
-This sort of thing is hard on those ancient relays, so he worked back from the relays to the source number and expressed his fervent desire that this abuse come to an end.
+This sort of thing is hard on those ancient relays, so he worked back from the relays to the source number and expressed his fervent desire that this abuse should come to an end.
 (Possibly a Bad Word _might_ have been used.)

   My colleague then realized that as a 70s-era phone hacker, he was far from unique in that environment. [↩](#fn2a)